-Enamel hypoplasia (with arrows) in the lower back teeth of Skeleton 23 © Anwen Caffell, Durham University
+Enamel hypoplasia (with arrows) in the lower front teeth of Skeleton 23 © Anwen Caffell, Durham University

 If a child experiences malnutrition or disease (‘stress’) this can disrupt the formation and development of the teeth and leave permanent lines, grooves or pits in their tooth enamel.
 Known as dental enamel hypoplasia, this condition was particularly prevalent and some individuals had suffered repeated episodes.
 At least one person had experienced stress during very early infancy, which may well be a sign that the mother’s health was also poor.

 Around one third of the individuals had had rickets during childhood, which is an unusually high proportion.
 This bowed appearance of the long bones of the arms and legs is caused by a lack of vitamin D in childhood and is usually linked to a lack of exposure to sunlight.
 In archaeological contexts, rickets is more frequent in recent urban populations with a high rate of poverty and malnutrition, especially industrialised environments subject to air pollution.
 A heavy cereal-based diet can also interfere with the absorption of calcium, which is essential for normal growth.

 A third of the individuals had evidence for non-specific infections (those for which we cannot specify the offending organism, like bacteria) or experienced alternative causes for the inflammation of their bones.
 This condition was active in five adolescents at the time of their death and four had suffered on previous occasions.
 This may be because they had scurvy, as a result of a diet which was restricted in fresh fruits and vegetables in the last weeks or months of their lives.